jrosebud/jrosebud.github.io/lesson06/slides/slides.md

 Pseudocode is the process of writing a program without using the syntax of a programming language.
 It is literally like writing turn-by-turn directions for someone.

 Pseudocode is a great way to organize your thoughts and determine what you want to do with your program before you actually code it.
-It can save headaches and head-banging down the road.
+It can save headaches and head-banging down the road because it helps you outline all the scenarios and possible outcomes (and helps you see if you've missed something).

 <aside class="notes">
 We will talk about algorithms later.